-In discharging its roles and responsibilities, the Board is guided by its Board Charter which outlines, among others, the respective roles, responsibilities and authorities of the Board (both individually and collectively), the Chairman and Managing Director/Chief Executive Officer ("MD/CEO") of the Bank.
-This Charter serves as the basis of the principles that govern the Board's conduct and its relationship with the stakeholders of the Bank.
+In discharging its roles and responsibilities, the Board is guided by its Board Charter which outlines, among others, the respective roles, responsibilities and authorities of the Board (both individually and collectively), the Chairperson and MD/CEO of the Bank.
+The Board Charter serves as the basis of the principles that govern the Board's conduct and its relationship with the stakeholders of the Bank.

-The Board Charter will be reviewed as and when deemed appropriate to ensure that it is up to date and consistent with the Board's objectives and responsibilities as well as relevant regulatory requirements.
+The Board Charter will be reviewed as and when deemed appropriate so as to maintain its relevance with the business operations of the Bank and in line with the relevant regulatory requirements.
 The Board Charter is available on the Bank's corporate website (www.icbcmy.com) for reference.
 Other than the Board Charter, the Board has also established a Terms of Reference ("TOR") which serves as a guide to the Board in discharging its duties effectively.